 The Office for the Protection of Taxpayer's Rights (Ombudsman of the Taxpayer) was created to assure the compliance of the provisions of the Taxpayer's Bill of Rights.
-Said office is located at the Department of the Treasury in Old San Juan, Office 315.
-For assistance, please call (787)977-6622, (787)977-6638, or (787)721-2020, extensions 3303, 3304 and 3305.
+Said office is located at the Department of the Treasury in Old San Juan, Office 105.
+For assistance, please call (787) 977-6622, (787) 977-6638, or (787) 721-2020, extension 2180.

 The Ombudsman of the Taxpayer is responsible for attending to the problems and claims of the taxpayers and to facilitate the process between the taxpayers and the Department of the Treasury.
-Also, the Ombudsman of the Taxpayer has authority to prevent or correct any infringement by any employee of the Department of the rights of the taxpayer.
+Also, the Ombudsman of the Taxpayer has authority to prevent or correct any infringement by any employee of the Department that goes against the rights of the taxpayer.